CalWooten95/roach-parlor/README.md

   - Layout is centralized in `base.html`; each page extends it and receives a `request` plus context data.
   - UI actions (status toggles, archiving, deletes) use HTML forms with POST redirects to keep state on the server.

+- **Games hub**
+  - `/games` surfaces a rolling week of matchups for NFL, NBA, NHL, and MLB using ESPN's public scoreboards.
+  - Users can flip between leagues via tabs and jump forward/backward by week; the server fetches daily scoreboards on demand and formats them for the template.
+  - Each matchup includes ESPN BET moneylines, spreads, and totals when available so you can scan odds alongside schedule details.
+  - ESPN requests are synchronous but executed in a worker thread to keep the event loop responsive; see `services/espn.py`.

 - **Admin access**
   - Authentication now flows through the `auth_users` table with salted PBKDF2 password hashes.
 On startup the app seeds an admin record using `ADMIN_USERNAME`/`ADMIN_PASSWORD` (falling back to `ADMIN_ACCESS_KEY` for legacy setups).
   - Successful sign-in issues a signed `session_token` cookie (via `SESSION_SECRET`); the `_require_admin` helper guards all protected routes and form handlers.